jpmendeziii/Pewlett-Hackard-Analysis/README.md

 ### In order to retrieve the number of employees retiring by title, we first must export the number of retirement titles with the following script and output shown below.
 ![retirement_titles_script.jpg](retirement_titles_script.jpg)
 ![output_retirement_titles.jpg](output_retirement_titles.jpg)
+### There are duplicate entries for some employees due to switching roles over the years - Therefore the DISTINCT ON statement was utilized to initiate the unique titles table.
+The unique table was also sorted by to_date in order to find the most recent job title by employee number.
 ![unique_titles_script.jpg](unique_titles_script.jpg)
 ![output_unique_titles.jpg](output_unique_titles.jpg)
 ![retiring_titles_script.jpg](retiring_titles_script.jpg)